Vyral/joshua-holt/_posts/2023-04-25-the-importance-of-post-inspection-protections-for-homebuyers.md

 {% include excerpt.html %}

-Today I had the pleasure of sitting down with Phil Jackson with Wesco Inspections to learn all about home inspections.
+Today I had the pleasure of sitting down with Phil Jackson with Wisco Inspections to learn all about home inspections.
 Phil explains what is and is not included in a home inspection and how to select the best inspector for your needs.

 **Feel free to watch the full message above or use these timestamps that will direct you to various points in the video:**